ABBA: Resurgence of public interest

 Two different compilation albums of ABBA songs have been released.
 ABBA: A Tribute coincided with the 25th anniversary celebration and featured 17 songs, some of which were recorded especially for this release.
-Notable tracks include Go West's "One of Us", Army of Lovers' "Hasta Mañana", Information Society's "Lay All Your Love on Me", Erasure's "Take a Chance on Me" (with MC Kinky), and Lyngstad's a cappella duet with the Real Group of "Dancing Queen".
+Notable tracks include Go West's "One of Us", Army of Lovers' "Hasta Mañana", Information Society's "Lay All Your Love on Me", Erasure's "Take a Chance on Me" (with MC Kinky) and Lyngstad's a cappella duet with the Real Group of "Dancing Queen".
 A second 12-track album was released in 1999, titled ABBAmania, with proceeds going to the Youth Music charity in England.
-It featured all new cover versions: notable tracks were by Madness ("Money, Money, Money"), Culture Club ("Voulez-Vous"), the Corrs ("The Winner Takes It All"), Steps ("Lay All Your Love on Me", "I Know Him So Well"), and a medley titled "Thank ABBA for the Music" performed by several artists and as featured on the Brits Awards that same year.
+It featured all new cover versions: notable tracks were by Madness ("Money, Money, Money"), Culture Club ("Voulez-Vous"), the Corrs ("The Winner Takes It All") and Steps ("Lay All Your Love on Me", "I Know Him So Well"), and a medley titled "Thank ABBA for the Music" performed by several artists and as featured on the Brits Awards that same year.

 In 1998, an ABBA tribute group was formed, the ABBA Teens, which was subsequently renamed the A-Teens to allow the group some independence.
 The group's first album, The ABBA Generation, consisting solely of ABBA covers reimagined as 1990s pop songs, was a worldwide success and so were subsequent albums.
 The group disbanded in 2004 due to a gruelling schedule and members' intentions to go solo.
 In Sweden, the growing recognition of the legacy of Andersson and Ulvaeus resulted in the 1998 B & B Concerts, a tribute concert (with Swedish singers who had worked with the songwriters through the years) showcasing not only their ABBA years, but hits both before and after ABBA.
 The concert was a success and was ultimately released on CD.
 The singers later toured Scandinavia and even went to Beijing in the People's Republic of China for two concerts.
 In 2000, ABBA were reported to have turned down an offer of approximately one billion US dollars to do a reunion tour consisting of 100 concerts.

 Since 2000, the official International ABBA Fan Club has held "International ABBA Day" celebrations on 12 April.

 For the semi-final of the Eurovision Song Contest 2004, staged in Istanbul 30 years after ABBA had won the contest in Brighton, all four members made cameo appearances in a special comedy video made for the interval act, titled Our Last Video Ever.
-Other well-known stars such as Rik Mayall, Cher, and Iron Maiden's Eddie also made appearances in the video.
+Other well-known stars such as Rik Mayall, Cher and Iron Maiden's Eddie also made appearances in the video.
 It was not included in the official DVD release of the 2004 Eurovision contest, but was issued as a separate DVD release, retitled The Last Video at the request of the former ABBA members.
 The video was made using puppet models of the members of the band.
 It has surpassed 13 million views on YouTube as of November 2020.